clinoge/excelbar/_posts/2018-08-08-the-letter.md

 up on the mountains.
 The moor, although surrounding it, grew mostly to its west.

-The cloaked man entered the city cautiously, holding their breath as much as they possibly could.
+The cloaked men entered the city cautiously, holding their breath as much as they possibly could.
 No one had been there for at least six years, ever since the Edowin calamity had begun.
-Nilo still reminded their initial approach and later retreat to the moor.
+Nilo still remembered their initial approach and later retreat to the moor.
 The fire on the mountains, the decided words of Erixia, the scared voice of Alevio...

 All of it seemed so far away, so much had happened since.
-They kept walking, up until the center of the city, where all the local government was placed, and then some more down what had been the poor districts.
+They kept walking, up until the center of the city, where the local government used to be, and then some more, down to what had been the poor districts.
 The scenery couldn't be more haunting.
-Everything was utterly destroyed, skeletons covered in snows laid unburied everywhere.
+Everything was utterly destroyed, skeletons covered in snow laid unburied everywhere.
 Only the blood had been washed down by the continuous process of nature - a reminder that time hadn't stopped.

-Finally, they reached the place they were looking for.
+Finally, they reached the place.
 A savaged tavern, its structure barely standing.
-The stories of the people that came there long forgotten.
-They slipped in and went through the rotten wooden floor.
+The stories of the people that came there for a drink long forgotten.
+They slipped in and went walked the rotten wooden floor.

 Looking up he thought of Erixia.
 The stars, bright as her stare, gazed down unto him.
 They had had a hard time parting, but he couldn't have refused the Order petition - to her.
 No matter what happened, she had to be safe.
 So he took her place.
 All that mattered was her, and Alicia.
-The goosebumps came softly as he remembered the tears of their daughter whom oblivious to what was happening could but see the loving father go.
+The goosebumps came softly as he remembered the tears of their daughter, whom oblivious to what was happening could but see the loving father go.

-The order had diminished since the massacre of Kyklonas where last maester had died.
+The Order had diminished since the massacre of Kyklonas where later Great Maester had died.
 The remaining members organized under the lead of his daughter, Kyra.
 Whom but briefly addressed them and told everything that was to be done before marching to parts unknown.

 He had been allowed into the secret by petition of Erixia herself.
-Not to his surprise they had invited him, for Erixia had opened to him long ago, just after leaving that damned forest where they lost their friend and companion.
+Not to his surprise they had invited him.
+Erixia had opened to him long ago though, just after leaving that damned forest where they lost their friend and companion.

-She told him everything she knew, and started to train him in the ways of the order.
+She told him everything she knew, and started to train him in the ways of the Order.
 Everything from healing magic to the former history of the realm, only recorded by them.

 "Nilo" the whispering snapped him out of his trance, and reminded him of the